glennmckechnie/weewx-sqlbackup/README.md

 The process to dump an sqlite databases happens a lot quicker than the mysqldump process.
 This doesn't mean that you've got all the time required to do it cleanly, from within weewx; but it's worth a try before you use another method (one of which is outlined above, on the weewx/wiki)

-When configuring your sqlbackup, DO turn on sql_debug in the skin.conf file and view the output in /var/log/syslog (or your default log.)
+When configuring your sqlbackup, DO turn on sql_debug in the skin.conf file and view the output in /var/log/syslog (or your default log) or in the report page, sqlbackup.html .
 Pay particular attention to the times returned in the DEBUG lines.

 To restore it...